 - Some of substantial reason

 If the employer does establish a potentially fair reason for dismissal, the tribunal will consider whether the dismissal was fair or unfair having regard to all the circumstances of the case, including the size and administrative resources of the respondent employer.
-In doing so, the employment tribunal should not substitute its own view for that of the employer but it should instead decide whether the employer's actions fell within the range of reasonable responses of a reasonable employer.
+In doing so, the employment tribunal should not substitute its own view for that of the employer.
+Instead, it should decide whether the employer’s actions fell within the range of reasonable responses of a reasonable employer.

 Dismissal will be automatically unfair if the employee is able to show that the reason or principal reason for dismissal was one of a list of special reasons, including pregnancy, reasons relating to health and safety and whistle blowing.
 Most of those reasons will also render the dismissal unfair where the reason for dismissal is redundancy, but the employee was selected for redundancy one the basis of an impermissible reason.